How to build a Pirate ship out of PVC pipe (tutorial)

 Alternate ideas:

-The way this ship is designed your could make it into a sprinkler/ water play thing.
-Just glue the pipes together add a hose and a sprinkler attachments to the top s of the masts.
+The way this ship is designed you could make it into a sprinkler/ water play thing.
+Just glue the pipes together add a hose and a sprinkler attachments to the top of the masts.
 It’s pretty sturdy so you it might be fun to sit on the ground for photo ops.
 As I mentioned before the extra support isn’t needed for indoors so you could use it as a food or gift table.
-Enjoy and send me a pict if you make one – I’d love to see it!how to make a pirate ship tutorial
+Enjoy and send me a pic if you make one – I’d love to see it!

 Other Pirate Party Ideas:

-I told my husband my idea, and he begged me not to do it.
+I told my husband my idea to build a Pirate ship, and he begged me not to do it.
 I was kinds of miffed.
 But I could do it, I thought.
 So I ignored my husband and made it anyway.
 Sorry Honey, crazy is as crazy does.
 And this crazy had to do it!
 I drafted my plans and headed to my local Home Depot in Riverton, Utah.
-I gave my cutting list to Patrick in the plumbing department who was sweet and cut all my pipe ( I don’t think he knew just how many cuts he would have to do).
+I gave my cutting list to Patrick in the plumbing department who was sweet and cut all my pipe (I don’t think he knew just how many cuts he would have to do).
 About halfway through he said:

 “What are you making?”